springfall2008/ge_cloud/README.md

 If all is working then the integration will create some sensors and update them once every minute (with register updates every 5 minutes)

 Supports:
-- Inverters including Gen1/Gen2/EMS/AOI
+- Inverters including Gen1/Gen2/EMS/AIO
 - Smart Plugs (but not very good, you can't actually toggle the switch via cloud as they don't support it).
-Will give you the local key for Tuya Local.
+Will give you the local API key to use with the Tuya Local integration.
 - Home Charger (EVC) - Basic support with monitoring and some controls (e.g. modes, charge power, stop/start etc).

 For support please raise a Github ticket.